Zion serves the Muscatine Community and Beyond

 Some of our social ministries include:

 - Zion Lutheran Church is the founding church of the Lutheran Living Senior Campus.
 The Lutheran Living Senior Campus was established by Zion’s founding pastor, Henry Reinemund in the late 1880’s.
 Lutheran Living is now a social ministry of the Evangelical Lutheran Church in America (ELCA) as it provides caring service to our community’s senior residences.
 We continue to seek ways to minister to our members and residents.
 Past projects include a staff appreciation event as well as collecting Christmas gifts for residents who have no family through our “Angel Tree” ministry.

 - Lutheran Social Services/ “Hopes House” Lutheran Social Services (LSI) is a social service agency that serves the needs of the people of Iowa.
 Zion Lutheran provides the office space through a house near our campus for the HOPES program.
 HOPES is a prevention program aimed at pre-school children and their families.
 Each year, Zion hosts the Christmas party for the HOPES children and their families along with our sister congregation – Grace Lutheran Church.

-- Muscatine Food Pantry.
-You’ll find that the people of Zion Lutheran are passionate about feeding the hungry in our community.
-We are active supports of the Muscatine Community Food Pantry and each month collect food donations as well as monetary donations to help feed the hungry.
+- You’ll find that the people of Zion Lutheran are passionate about feeding the hungry in our community.
+We are active supporters of the Muscatine Community Food Pantry and each month collect food donations as well as monetary donations to help feed the hungry.

 - “Garden of Eatin’”- Started in 2016, the “Garden of Eatin’” ministry is our community garden located near our church.
 The garden aims to provide our neighbors access to fresh vegetables, and all the produce is given to the Muscatine Community Food Pantry.

 - Emmaus Café is a feeding ministry started by our friends at First Presbyterian Church.
 You’ll find us having some fun as we serve some hungry neighbors.